lukaszkorecki/Mikrob.titanium/README.md

 ## English
 *Warning* - this project is highly experimental, while it most of the time behaves properly and as expected there's one thing that's sure about it - the name of the application **will** change.

-deskBlip is built using [Appcelerator's Titanium](http://appcelerator.com) and as such represents the so called Rich Internet Applications on the Desktop.
+mikrob is built using [Appcelerator's Titanium](http://appcelerator.com) and as such represents the so called Rich Internet Applications on the Desktop.

 {sigh} Basically it means that it works just like any other application you have now opened, but I had more fun writting it because I used CSS3, HTML and Javascript.
 No single line of C/C++/Java.